sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md

 ```
 -->

-1. Configure `AWS_PROFILE` with an organizational Administration credentials
+1. Configure `AWS_PROFILE` with an organizational administration credentials.

-2. Choose an Organizational **Member account for Sysdig Workload** to be deployed.
+2. Choose an Organizational member account for Sysdig Workload to be deployed.
-   - This accountID will be provided in the `SYSDIG_SECURE_FOR_CLOUD_MEMBER_ACCOUNT_ID` parameter
+   - Note the account ID of this account.
+This value will be provided in the `SYSDIG_SECURE_FOR_CLOUD_MEMBER_ACCOUNT_ID` parameter.
-   - Use-case workload-related pre-existing resources (ecs,vpc,subnets) must live within this member account
+   - Ensure that workload resources (ECS, VPC, subnets) exist in this member account.

-3. Use `organizational` example snippet with following parameters
+3. Use the  `organizational` example snippet with following parameters:

    - General
-     - `AWS_REGION` Same region is to be used for both organizational managed account and Sysdig workload member account resources.
+     - `AWS_REGION` : Same region is to be used for both organizational managed account and Sysdig workload member account resources.
-     - `SYSDIG_SECURE_FOR_CLOUD_MEMBER_ACCOUNT_ID` where Sysdig Workload is to be deployed under the pre-existing ECS
+     - `SYSDIG_SECURE_FOR_CLOUD_MEMBER_ACCOUNT_ID`:  where Sysdig Workload is to be deployed under the pre-existing ECS

    - Existing Organizational Cloudtrail Setup
      - `CLOUDTRAIL_SNS_ARN`